 - Add enough water to cover the corn.

-- Cook on low for 4 hours, or high for 2-3 hours.
+- Cook on low for four hours, or high for two to three hours.